 The school is certified by the U.S. Department of Education as an eligible participant in the Federal Student Financial Aid (SFA) programs established under the Higher Education Act of 1965 (HEA), as amended (Title IV programs).
 A federal financial aid (Title IV) recipient who withdraws from the school is subject to a Return of Title IV calculation (Return Calculation).
 For the purpose of the Return Calculation requirements, a recipient is a student who has actually received federal financial aid funds or has met the conditions that entitled the student to a late disbursement of federal financial aid funds.
 The school is required to review the amount of grant aid a student received for the payment period, to determine what percentage of federal financial aid the student earned prior to withdrawal.

-The percentage of federal financial aid determined to be unearned for the payment period must be returned to the appropriate federal financial aid program(s).
+The percentage of federal financial aid program(s).
 The school will perform a Return Calculation for students who cancel, withdraw, drop out, or are dismissed prior to completing 60% of a payment period.
 A Return Calculation is not performed if the federal financial aid recipient withdraws after successfully completing the entire payment period and all funds awarded for that period have been disbursed.